omshii/pykitables/README.md

 # pykitables
-A python package for getting all the tables from a Wikipedia page.
+A python package for getting neatly formatted tables from a Wikipedia page using beautifulsoup4.

 ## Usage
 ``` import pykitables